Milestones for children (5-12 years)

 Gross motor skills

 Gross motor skills use larger muscles to help you perform basic movements such as walking, running, and jumping.
-In primary school, your child’s gross motor skills develop to allow for more speed and skill and improve body and object control.
-This allows for children to:
+I During primary school years, children improve their:

 Children are introduced to basic movement skills in predictable scenarios in the early primary school years.
 They practice movement, balance and control as they learn how their body can move.